 Each individual must understand that we own the power and responsibility to explore the full potential of what is possible.
 Removing access barriers to mental health and wellness resources allows us to reach our full potential, and this is the essence of the FSD Resilience project.

 The colours in the logo represent the key elements/pillars of FSD resilience:

-- Red represents the data-driven efforts to assess, analyze, and report back on the health of our ecosystems.
-This includes tools, surveys, engagements, and other communications avenues to collect voice.
+- Red signifies the data-driven efforts to collect voice, assess, analyze, and report back on the health of our ecosystems.

 - Purple embodies staff wellness and a flourishing organizational culture built upon trust, honesty and respect.
 It is developed through team building, shared leadership, mentorship and authentic connections.

 - Blue represents employee resources, support services and tools accessible through partnerships and benefits providers.

 - Yellow highlights student and family resources, support services and tools accessible through FSD, community partnerships and curricular learning.

 - Green celebrates our successes, shapes our future and reveals the story of FSD resiliency and culture.